On some limitations of probabilistic models for dimension-reduction: Illustration in the case of probabilistic formulations of partial least squares: PPLS models

-We now present a generalization of the PPLS model of \cite{elBouhaddani17}, which corrects its main defect and defines a broader set of distributions for $(x,y)$.
-Our general idea was to keep the same general form as that of \cite{elBouhaddani17}, but with weaker constraints, in such a way that the weights $W$ and $C$ cannot generally be identified from the marginal distributions of $x$ and $y$ only.
+We now present an alternative probabilistic formulation of the PLS-SVD, named PPLS-SVD, which corrects the main defect of the model proposed by \cite{elBouhaddani17} and defines a broader set of distributions for $(x,y)$.
+Our overall objective was to keep the same general form as that of \cite{elBouhaddani17}, but with weaker constraints, in such a way that the weights $W$ and $C$ cannot generally be identified from the marginal distributions of $x$ and $y$ only.

-In the PPLS model, assumptions (a)-(i) are related to various aspects of the model: the distributions of the errors terms, the distributions of the latent variables, as well as ``direct'' constraints on the model parameter $\theta = (W, C, B ,\Sigma_t, \sigma_e^2, \sigma_f^2, \sigma_h^2 )$.
-In order to keep the link with the PLS-SVD for our ``extended'' PPLS model, we still assume that the weights matrices $W$ and $C$ are semi-orthogonal, and that the variance matrices of the latent variables are diagonal.
-As a start, we thus only relax the constraints (c) and (d) on the isotropy of the variance matrices for the error terms $e$ and $f$, and we simply assume that these variance matrices are positive semi-definite, that is that the error terms $e$ and $f$ are two non-degenerate Gaussian vectors.
-We will therefore replace constraints (c) and (d) by constraints (c*) and (d*) presented below.
+In the PPLS model, assumptions \textbf{(a)}-\textbf{(j)} are related to various aspects of the model: the distributions of the errors terms, the distributions of the latent variables, as well as ``direct'' constraints on the model parameter $\theta = (W, C, B ,\Sigma_t, \sigma_e^2,$ $\sigma_f^2, \sigma_h^2 )$.
+In order to keep the link with the PLS-SVD, we still assume that the weights matrices $W$ and $C$ are semi-orthogonal, and that the variance matrices of the latent variables are diagonal.
+As a start, we thus only relax the constraints \textbf{(c)} and \textbf{(d)} on the isotropy of the variance matrices for the error terms $e$ and $f$.
+To be as general as possible, we simply assume that these variance matrices are positive semi-definite, so that the error terms $e$ and $f$ are simply two non-degenerate Gaussian vectors.
+We therefore replace constraints \textbf{(c)} and \textbf{(d)} by constraints \textbf{(c*)} and \textbf{(d*)} presented below.
 But then, to preserve the identifiability of the model (see below), we have to consider a model with only one set of latent variables, in the same vein as the PCCA model of \cite{PCCA_Bach05}.
-Our extended PPLS model is then defined by the following two structural equations
+The PPLS-SVD model, depicted in Figure \ref{Fig:DAGS} \textbf{B}, is then defined by the following two structural equations